 Self-trust builds upon the tender topic of attachment and our natural tendency to prioritize human bonding when we come into this world (read more on attachment here).

 We’re born with an innate trust in ourselves.
-A two-year-old child trusts when s/he’s feeling hungry, uncomfortable, joyful, playful, curious, hot/cold, safe/unsafe, etc. We know this because the young child will let us know by crying, fussing, squirming, laughing, smiling, giggling, cooing, dancing, running, snuggling, without first second-guessing him/herself.
-Also, try talking a young child out of hunger or preference over a favorite toy or not wanting to be picked up by that strange uncle – and you’ll likely be met with iron-clad self-conviction rarely seen in a grown human.
+A two-year-old child trusts when s/he’s feeling hungry, uncomfortable, joyful, playful, curious, hot/cold, safe/unsafe, etc. We know this because the young child will let us know by crying, fussing, squirming, laughing, smiling, giggling, cooing, dancing, running, or snuggling, without first second-guessing him/herself.
+Also, try talking a young child out of hunger, or preferring a favorite toy, or not wanting to be picked up by that strange uncle – you’ll likely be met with an iron-clad conviction rarely seen in a grown human.